Regularity of Binomial Edge Ideals of Certain Block Graphs: Preliminaries

 \section{Preliminaries}

 In this section, we set up the basic definitions and notation.

+Let $G$ be a finite simple graph.
+A vertex $x$ of $G$ is said to be a cut vertex if $G \setminus \{x\}$ has strictly more connected components than $G$.
+A block of $G$ is a maximal subgraph without a cut vertex.
+A graph $G$ is a \textit{block graph} if every block of $G$ is a complete graph.

 Let $T$ be a tree and $\leaves(T)=\{v\in V(T)|\degr(v)=1\}$ be the set of all leaves of $T$.
 We say that a tree $T$ is a {\em caterpillar} if $T \setminus \leaves(T)$ is either empty or is a simple path.
 Similarly, a tree $T$ is said to be a {\em lobster}, if $T \setminus \leaves(T)$ is a caterpillar, \cite{g1994}.
 Observe that every caterpillar is also a lobster.
 A longest path in a lobster is called a {\em spine} of the lobster.
-It is easy to see that given any spine, every edge of a caterpillar is incident to it.
+Note that given any spine, every edge of a caterpillar is incident to it.
 With respect to a fixed spine $P$, the pendant edges incident with $P$ are called {\em whiskers}.
-It is easy to see that every non-leaf vertex $u$ not incident on a fixed spine $P$ of a lobster forms the center of a star ($K_{1,m}, m \ge 2$).
+It can be seen that every non-leaf vertex $u$ not incident on a fixed spine $P$ of a lobster forms the center of a star ($K_{1,m}, m \ge 2$).
 Each such star is said to be a {\em limb} with respect to $P$.
 More generally, given a vertex $v$ on any simple path $P$, we can attach a star $(K_{1,m}, m\ge 2)$ with center $u$ by identifying exactly one of the leaves of the star with $v$.
 Such a star is called {\em a limb attached to} $P$.

 Note that the limbs and whiskers depend on the spine.
 Whenever a spine is fixed, we will refer to them simply as limb and whisker.

 \begin{example} Let $G$ denote the given graph on $10$ vertices:

 \end{minipage} \end{example}